sail-sg/VGT/README.md

 </div>

 ## Todo
-1. [x] Release feature of TGIF-QA + MSRVTT-QA [temporally access, email us if needed.].
+1. [x] Release feature of MSRVTT-QA.

 ## Environment
 Assume you have installed Anaconda, please do the following to setup the envs: